Nexmo/station/_partials/stitch/guides/enable-audio/ios.md

 ### 1.3 Creating the login layout
 Let's layout the login functionality.
 Set constraints on the top & leading attributes of an instance of UIButton with a constant HxW at 71x94 to the top of the Bottom Layout Guide + 20 and the leading attribute of `view` + 16.
 This is our login button.
 Reverse leading to trailing for another instance of UIButton with the same constraints.
 This our chat button.
 Set the text on these instances accordingly.
 Add a status label centered horizontally & vertically.
-Finally, embedd this scene into a navigation controller.
+Finally, embed this scene into a navigation controller.
 Control drag from the chat button to scene assigned to the chat controller, naming the segue `chatView`.

 ### 1.4 - Create the Login Functionality